 The venerable cast iron skillet is making a big comeback among home cooks.
 Our grandmothers would be so proud!
 And why not?
 The best quality cast iron skillet is super cheap compared to its pricey stainless and non-stick competitors, cast iron lasts forever and face it—it’s cool to cook in cast iron.

-I must have been all of 8-years old the day I decided to surprise my mother by cleaning her old black cast iron skillet.
-It embarrassed me that over the years it had become so gross.
-Naively, I assumed that she’d burned too many Sunday roasts in it and that’s why it was never shiny with a copper bottom—like the rest of our pots and pans.
+I must have been all of 10 years old the day I decided to surprise my mother by cleaning her old black cast iron skillet.
+It embarrassed me that, over the years, it had become so gross.
+Naively, I assumed that she’d burned too many Sunday roasts in it, and that’s why it was never shiny with a copper bottom—like the rest of our pots and pans.

-I started with household cleanser and steel wool.
+I started with a household cleanser and steel wool.
 I scrubbed on a single spot for what seemed like hours.
-I couldn’t break through that burned on “crust” to save my soul.
+I couldn’t break through that burned-on “crust” to save my soul.
 Finally, I just gave up.

-Cast iron skillets never buckle, cast iron is virtually indestructible, lasting for generations—even at the hand of an 8-year-old wielding cleanser, steel wool and sharp scraping implements.
-A cast iron skillet can be restored, and in most cases quite easily.
+Cast iron skillets never buckle; cast iron is virtually indestructible, lasting for generations—even at the hand of a 10-year-old wielding cleanser, steel wool, and sharp scraping implements.
+A cast iron skillet can be restored and in most cases, quite easily.

 Food cooked in cast iron is fortified with iron—up to 20 times more iron than when cooked in a steel or aluminum vessel.
-When you cook in cast iron you use less oil.
+When you cook in well-seasoned cast iron, you use less oil.
 Cast iron is a chemical-free alternative to nonstick pans.

-Our pick for the Best Inexpensive cast iron skillet is this Lodge Cast Iron Skillet.
-At 10.25-inch, it is a very useful size and makes for a valuable addition to any kitchen.
-The more you use it and care for it properly, the more valuable it will become.
-Fall in love with it now and your heirs will be fighting over it some day.
+Our pick for the Best Inexpensive cast iron skillet is Lodge Cast Iron Skillet [Amazon, Walmart].
+At 10.25-inch, it is a very useful size and makes a valuable addition to any kitchen.
+The more you use and care for it properly, the more valuable it will become.
+Fall in love with it now, and your heirs will be fighting over it someday.

-Weight.
-As compared to other cast iron skillets of this size, this Lodge skillet is lighter in weight at about 5 lbs., something to considered as cast iron pans can be very heavy and cumbersome to use.
+As compared to other cast iron skillets of this size, this Lodge skillet is lighter in weight at about 5 lbs., something to consider as cast iron pans can be very heavy and cumbersome to use.

-Made in USA.
 Lodge has been making cast iron cookware for nearly 125 years.
-In fact, the company has recently opened a new 127,000 sq. ft. foundary, just a few blocks from the original foundry in South Pittsburg, Tenn., Lodge’s hometown since 1896.
+In fact, the company has recently opened a new 127,000 sq. ft. foundry, just a few blocks from the original foundry in South Pittsburg, Tenn., Lodge’s hometown since 1896.
 Made in the USA should be getting our attention these days—and we applaud Lodge for having made that work for so many years!

-Size.
-Unless you routinely cook for six or more (in which case you I suggest you consider the 12-inch Lodge Cast Iron Skillet), this 10.25-in. size is perfect for just about any use.
+Unless you routinely cook for six or more (in which case, I suggest you consider the this 10.25-in. size is perfect for just about any use.